itsluap/books/the_wrong_answer/chapters/chapter-08-code-in-the-cracks.md

 She slept and dreamed of a tree whose roots grew through brick, splitting it not with force but with patience.

 Morning brought a new sign in the hall: BEHAVIOR ANALYSIS PILOT—THANK YOU FOR PARTICIPATING.
 The drones’ halos were a hair brighter again.
 Unit 9, in first block, began with a bland disclaimer about “inconvenient historical variance.”
 Children repeated the phrase.
-The room tasted like chalk and lavender and the beginning of metal.
+The room tasted like chalk and a tone that wanted to be soothing and wasn’t.

 After class, a message found her on a piece of paper that never looked like a piece of paper until it had finished being held: West Sector’s art teacher reassigned.
 Retrospective canceled.
 Unit firmware update scheduled.
 Correction Center tours increased.